jeremenichelli/jeremenichelli.github.io/_posts/2016-04-18-patterns-for-a-promise-based-initialization.md

 ## Styles

-A similar approach can be applied when loading styles, but this time creating a **link** element.
+We can load styles in a similar way, this time creating a **link** element.

 ```js
 function loadStyles(url) {